hkust-aiaa5032/homework/hw2/Readme.md

 Now here comes the fun part.
 You can start experimenting with the code and exploring how you can improve your model performance.
 Some hints:

-+ Try different data augmentation method
++ Try different data augmentation methods.
-+ Try different split ratio of train and valition
++ Try different split ratio of train and validation.
-+ Try diffirent Neural Network Design
++ Try diffirent Neural Network Design.
-+ Try diffirent overfitting methods(BN, dropout, Early Stopping)
++ Try diffirent overfitting methods(BN, dropout, Early Stopping).
 + Try different fusion or model aggregation methods.
-For example, you can simply average two model predictions (late fusion)
+For example, you can simply average two model predictions (late fusion).